Pacific Northwest residents are told to stay off the roads as ice coats the region

 The Pacific Northwest is more known for rain and was not set to experience such arctic temperatures, but the heavily forested region is especially prone to the danger of falling trees and power lines, particularly during freezing rain, or ice, storms.

 Ice storms occur as freezing rain results in dangerous accumulations of ice.
-Freezing rain falls as water but freezes when it hits roads and other cold surfaces.
+Freezing rain falls as water but freezes when it hits cold surfaces such as roads.
 It can weigh down trees and power lines, making them heavier and likelier to snap, especially in strong winds.

-“We’re lucky to be alive,” said Justin Brooks, as he used a chain saw Tuesday to cut up two massive trees that narrowly missed his home in Lake Oswego, Oregon, on Saturday.

 Frigid air and strong winds were blamed for at least seven deaths in Oregon, including two from fallen trees and five from hypothermia, authorities said.